 Due to the spine’s complexity, appropriate treatment options for spinal stenosis may vary.
 At Centers for Neurosurgery, Spine, and Orthopedics, our spine surgeons always first consider whether conservative treatment options will resolve symptoms for patients living in Hackensack, NJ before progressing to surgery.
 After evaluating whether conservative treatment will be sufficient, our doctors may determine surgery is the only means to resolve an individual’s condition.
 They will recommend the most minimally invasive spine surgery but only if they firmly believe it will be the greatest opportunity for lasting success.
 CNSO doctors do not believe in doing unnecessary surgeries.
 Rest assured, our board-certified surgeons are skilled in the latest minimally invasive techniques to deliver effective outcomes for spinal stenosis.

-With state-of-the-art technology, six easily accessible office locations, and a team of compassionate experts, patients living in Hackensack, NJ can expect to receive personalized treatment for spinal stenosis with a high probability of success.
+With state-of-the-art technology, multiple easily accessible office locations, and a team of compassionate experts, patients living in Hackensack, NJ can expect to receive personalized treatment for spinal stenosis with a high probability of success.
 Call (973) 633-1122 today and take your first step toward living a pain-free life.